HadoopGenomics/Hadoop-BAM/README.txt

 src/main/java/fi/tkk/ics/hadoop/bam/cli/plugins/VCFSort.java.

-When using Hadoop-BAM as a library in your program, remember to have hadoop-bam.jar as well as the Picard .jars (including the Commons JEXL .jar) in your CLASSPATH and HADOOP_CLASSPATH; alternatively, use the *-jar-with-dependencies.jar which contains already all dependencies.
+When using Hadoop-BAM as a library in your program, remember to have hadoop-bam-X.Y.jar as well as the Picard .jars (including the Commons JEXL .jar) in your CLASSPATH and HADOOP_CLASSPATH; alternatively, use the *-jar-with-dependencies.jar which contains already all dependencies.

 Linking against Hadoop-BAM